Final Crisis: Rogues' Revenge: Plot

-After escaping the prison planet from Salvation Run, Captain Cold, Mirror Master, Weather Wizard and Heat Wave return to their hideout in Keystone, only to find the place has been invaded by a gang of youngsters led by the Trickster.
+After escaping from Cygnus 4019 during the events of Salvation Run, Captain Cold, Mirror Master, Weather Wizard and Heat Wave return to their hideout in Keystone, only to find the place has been invaded by a gang of youngsters led by the Trickster.
 After driving the squatters out, Captain Cold declares that after their violation of the number one rule ("Never kill a speedster"), the Rogues are finished and disbanded.

-Meanwhile, in the Keystone Police District, detectives Chyre, Morillo and Ashley Zolomon are investigating Bart Allen's murder.
+Meanwhile, in the Keystone Police District, detectives Chyre, Jared Morillo, and Ashley Zolomon are investigating Bart Allen's murder.
 As they discuss the Rogues, they are attacked by the Pied Piper, who steals the last will and testament of James Jesse.
 He is later seen in the ruined Rathaway mansion, studying the will, which consigns information on the Rogues, written in invisible ink.

 In her home in Central City, Iris Allen is looking over photographs, tearfully remembering her late husband, when a disembodied voice calls out her name, and lightning strikes outside the window.

 In his Keystone headquarters, Libra delivers a speech about the Religion of Crime to his Secret Society, when he is interrupted by Doctor Light, who has received a message from the Rogues.
 Captain Cold says "no" to the Society's offer, and Libra ominously reacts: "There's always a troublemaker in the bunch".

-In the Flash Museum, Warden Wolfe and two guards are about to transfer the still-paralyzed Inertia to Iron Heights.
+In the Flash Museum, Warden Gregory Wolfe and two guards are about to transfer the still-paralyzed Inertia to Iron Heights.
 Suddenly, a red lightning bolt strikes the villainous speedster and frees him.
 Again able to move, Inertia quickly kills the guards and runs to the home of Wally West, where he aims to kill the Flash's children.
 He is stopped by the very person who freed him: Zoom, who wants him to become the new Kid Flash.

 When they learn of Inertia's escape, the Rogues decide to break their number one rule one last time before retirement, and to kill Inertia in revenge.

-The Rogues begin their quest by visiting their tailor, Gambi, who is found beaten.
+The Rogues begin their quest by visiting their tailor, Paul Gambi, who is found beaten.
 A mirror similar to Mirror Master's is found and they receive a challenge from the "New Rogues" (first introduced in the Gotham Underground miniseries in which Penguin recruits them), who are counterparts of the current ones (including the absent Abra Kadabra, but not Trickster), to surrender to Libra or Captain Cold's father will be killed.
 Captain Cold accepts the challenge and threatens to kill his father himself.
 Mirror Master is able to trace the transmission.
 Each Rogue fights and kills his respective counterpart with Weather Wizard also killing Abra Kadabra's counterpart.
 Captain Cold confronts his father about his childhood abuse, but cannot bring himself to kill him.
-Instead, Captain Cold has Heatwave incinerate him and the bodies of the dead new Rogues.
+Instead, Captain Cold has Heat Wave incinerate him and the bodies of the dead new Rogues.